APRILIA SPORTCITY CUBE 250 / 300

 The updated 250cc model was joined for 2009 by the addition of the smaller SportCity One 50 & 125.
 The SportCity One models shared the same inspiration as the 250, but the design was entirely different so Aprilia added ‘Cube’ to the original SportCity 250 name to differentiate it from the smaller models.

 The other news for 2009 was the introduction of both the SportCity Cube 250 and SportCity One scooters into the Canadian market.
-Despite Canadians getting the SportCity Cube 250 a few years after their American counterparts, Aprilia Canada went one step beyond Aprilia USA for 2010 and introduced the larger SportCity Cube 300.
+Despite Canadians getting the SportCity Cube 250 a few years after their American counterparts, Aprilia Canada went one step beyond Aprilia USA a year later and introduced the larger SportCity Cube 300 for 2010.
 In some Canadian Aprilia literature, the ‘Cube’ name is not used and the smaller SportCity models lose the ‘One’ moniker, so the 50, 125 and 300 sizes are all simply called the SportCity.
 Often on the actual scooters, Aprilia uses a badge that says Cu3e.

 Engine